 Many people think that the economic fallout caused by the CCP coronavirus outbreak will soon subside once the lockdowns are lifted.
 Unfortunately, this is not true.
 It could take at least a couple of years or even longer for the global economy to get back to pre-coronavirus growth levels.
-Until then, it will most likely be a slow grind to recoup all that has been lost in these last few months.
-Here are three points that explain the seriousness of the financial crisis caused by COVID-19.
+Until then, it will most likely be a slow grind to recoup all that has been lost in these last few months due to the economic fallout.

 1. GDP forecasts